Gene Rossides: Political career

 After graduating from law school, he went into public practice.
-He first served as Assistant Attorney General of New York from 1956 to 1958, Assistant to the Undersecretary of Treasury in the Eisenhower Administration from 1958 to 1961, and as Assistant Secretary of Enforcement and Operations of the U.S. Treasury Department from 1969-1973, concurrently serving as the U.S. Representative and Vice President of Interpol.
+He first served as Assistant Attorney General of New York from 1956 to 1958, Assistant to the Undersecretary of Treasury in the Eisenhower Administration from 1958 to 1961, and as Assistant Secretary of Enforcement and Operations of the U.S. Treasury Department from 1969 to 1973, concurrently serving as the U.S. Representative and Vice President of Interpol.

 As Assistant Secretary of the Treasury, Rossides was in charge of the Customs Service, the Secret Service, the US Mint, the Bureau of Engraving and Printing, the Tariff and Trade Office of Law Enforcement, the Federal Law Enforcement Training Center and the IRS law enforcement operations.
 He was also the first American of Greek descent to be confirmed by the US Senate to an Executive Branch office.

 Return to private practice

 After leaving the administration, he worked at the law firm Rogers & Wells.
 He was the publisher of The National Herald, a Greek-American Newspaper, from 1976 to 1979.

-In the wake of the Turkish invasion of Cyprus, Rossides founded the American Hellenic Institute in 1974 and his lobbying contributed to the US arms embargo against Turkey took effect on February 5, 1975 and remained in place until 1978.
+In the wake of the Turkish invasion of Cyprus, Rossides founded the American Hellenic Institute in 1974 and his lobbying contributed to the US arms embargo against Turkey took effect on February 5, 1975, and remained in place until 1978.